maweigert/stardist-i2k/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/maweigert/stardist-i2k/HEAD)

 This section is intended for those who want a local installation of Python with [CSBDeep](https://github.com/CSBDeep/CSBDeep) and [StarDist](https://github.com/mpicbg-csbd/stardist) packages.
-Alternatively, you can have a Jupyter server in the cloud via [Binder](https://mybinder.org/v2/gh/maweigert/stardist-i2k/HEAD) (no GPU) or Google Colab (TODO).
+Alternatively, you can run the [example notebooks](#example-notebooks) in the cloud via [Binder](https://mybinder.org/v2/gh/maweigert/stardist-i2k/HEAD) (no GPU) or Google Colab (see below).

 1. Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) (or [Anaconda](https://www.anaconda.com/distribution/)).
 2. You need a C++ compiler to install StarDist.
 Please see [this](https://github.com/mpicbg-csbd/stardist#troubleshooting) for details.